aamitssharma07/RAG-powered-LLM-Bot/README.md

 - **FAQ Dataset Handling**: Collects, preprocesses, and vectorizes FAQ data for semantic matching.
 - **RAG Integration**: Retrieves the most relevant FAQ entries and uses the LLM for response generation.
 - **Context Retention**: Supports multi-turn conversations by maintaining context across the interaction.
-- **Text-to-Speech**: Converts the bot's response to audio for a better user experience.
+- **Text-to-Speech**: Along with text also give the bot's response to audio for a better user experience.
 - **Voice Input**: Allows users to input queries through voice using Web Speech API.

 ## Project Structure